cnulug/policies/constitution.md

 # [RFC] Christopher Newport University Linux User Group Constitution

-> This document was last ratified on February 28th, 2018.
+> This document was last ratified on April 4, 2019.

 The Christopher Newport University Linux User Group (CNULUG) is an online and in-person community for people who use Linux or who are interested in learning